-^{203.} Article 10 Swiss Model BIT, Article 3(4) Netherlands Model BIT, Article 2(2) UK Model BIT and Article 8 Germany Model BIT 1991(2), See, Christoph Schreuer, Travelling the BIT Route: of Umbrella Clauses, and Forks in the Road, 5:2 J. WORLD INV. & TRADE (2004); Anthony C. Sinclair, The Origins of the Umbrella Clause in the International Law of Investment Protection, 20:4 ARBITR.
+^{207.} Article 10 Swiss Model BIT, Article 3(4) Netherlands Model BIT, Article 2(2) UK Model BIT and Article 8 Germany Model BIT 1991(2), See, Christoph Schreuer, Travelling the BIT Route: of Umbrella Clauses, and Forks in the Road, 5:2 J. WORLD INV. & TRADE (2004); Anthony C. Sinclair, The Origins of the Umbrella Clause in the International Law of Investment Protection,

+^{20:4} ARBITR.
 INT'L. (2004) 411-434; Stephan W. Schill, Enabling Private Ordering: Function, Scope and Effect of Umbrella Clauses in International Investment Treaties, 18:1 MINNESOTA J. INT'L. L. (2009), 32; Jonathan B. Potts, Stabilizing the Role of Umbrella Clauses in Bilateral Investment Treaties: Intent, Reliance and Internationalization, 51:4 VA.
 J. INT'L. L. (2011) 1005.

-^{204.} Anthony C. Sinclair, The Origins of the Umbrella Clause in the International Law of Investment Protection, 20:4 ARBITR.
+^{208.} Anthony C. Sinclair, The Origins of the Umbrella Clause in the International Law of Investment Protection, 20:4 ARBITR.
 INT'L. (2004) 411-434; Jonathan B. Potts, Stabilizing the Role of Umbrella Clauses in Bilateral Investment Treaties: Intent, Reliance and Internationalization, 51:4 VA.
 J. INT'L. L. (2011) 1005;

-^{205.} Also see Aniruddha Rajput, India's shifting treaty practice: acomparative analysis of the 2003 and 2015 India Model BITs, 7:2 JINDAL GLOB.
+^{209.} Also see Aniruddha Rajput, India's shifting treaty practice: a comparative analysis of the 2003 and 2015 India Model BITs, 7:2 JINDAL GLOB.
 L. REV. 201-226 (2016) in Ranjan and Pushkar, The 2016 Indian Model BIT at 40.

-^{206.} Indian Model BIT Article 13.5 provides: In addition to other limits on its jurisdiction, a Tribunal constituted under this Chapter shall not have the jurisdiction to: (i) review the merits of a decision made by a judicial authority of the Parties; or (ii) accept jurisdiction over any claim that is or has been subject of an arbitration under Chapter V.
+^{210.} Indian Model BIT Article 13.5 provides: In addition to other limits on its jurisdiction, a Tribunal constituted under this Chapter shall not have the jurisdiction to: (i) review the merits of a decision made by a judicial the jurisdiction to review decisions made by judicial authorities of a Party.
+This means that tribunals do not have the power to sit on appeal on decisions made by Indian Courts.
+However, since the next provision on 'Conditions precedent for submission of claim' mandate exhaustion of local remedies, would the tribunals facing an investment treaty claim after such exhaustion have no power to review the decision of the courts?
+Second, the tribunals cannot entertain disputes over any claim that is or has been subject to arbitration under Chapter V of the India Model BIT - providing for state-state investor settlement.